EnigmaCurry/d.rymcg.tech/traefik/README.md

 ```
 # Starts the SSH tunnel if its not already running,
-# and automatically opens your browser:
+# and automatically opens your browser,
+# prefilling the username/password if its available in passwords.json:
 make open
 ```